PALM: Predicting Actions through Language Models: Image Captioning Module

 \subsection{Question-Answering for Caption Generation}

-To enhance the descriptive power of BLIP-2 captions, question-answering is employed, formulating the task as a question-generation problem.
-Fig. \ref{fig:question_dictionary} displays a set of questions related to six key concepts that BLIP-2 aims to answer given an input image: location, detection, action, prediction, interaction, and intention.
-Given a question $Q$, the conditional text is formed as ``Question: $Q$?, Answer: " where the answer part will be filled by BLIP-2.
-By posing these questions, we anticipate extracting useful descriptions beneficial for LLMs to predict future actions.

-Tab. \ref{tab:qa_caption} presents the edit distance measured with different captions, including baseline captions generated with a prefix (``A person is").
+\cref{tab:qa_caption} presents the edit distance measured with captions generated by different questions, including baseline captions generated with a prefix ("A person is").
 Notably, intention, interaction, and prediction-related questions achieve lower edit distance compared to others.
 This aligns with the intuition that these questions require models to comprehend the purpose of human activity and the main objects of interest to users.
-As the improvement made by question-conditioned captions is marginal, they are not included in our main framework.
+Intention-based question is applied to generate captions in our framework as it achieves the lowest action edit distance.